Finite distance effects on the Hellings-Downs curve in modified gravity: Introduction

 However, current analytical approximations to ORF in the $v<1$ case diverge at the small pulsar separation \cite{Liang:2023ary,Liang:2024mex,Cordes:2024oem}.
 Recently, Ref.~\cite{Cordes:2024oem} found an exact formula for the value of the autocorrelation, i.e., the correlation of timing residuals of a single pulsar, say $\Gamma_{aa}$, for general values of $v$.
 In particular, they provide the autocorrelation value for the $v<1$ case in the large $kL$ limit.
 However, there is the open question of how the ORF for $v<1$ approaches the autocorrelation value and why and when the analytical approximation breaks down.

 The goal of this paper is to investigate the finite distance effects on the ORF with a special focus on the $v<1$ case.
 To do so, we work in the spherical harmonic decomposition and express the Legendre functions of the harmonic coefficients in terms of spherical Bessel functions.
+This connects us to the formulas that result from the Total Angular Momentum (TAM) formalism of Ref.~\cite{Dai:2012bc} (see also Refs.~\cite{Qin:2018yhy,Qin:2020hfy,Liu:2022skj,Bernardo:2022rif,Bernardo:2022xzl,Bernardo:2022vlj,Bernardo:2023pwt} for applications to PTAs, and Refs.~\cite{Qin:2020hfy,Bernardo:2022rif} in particular for the application to the $v<1$ case).
 As the spherical Bessel functions extend over the whole real line, they have, in our opinion, a more manageable dependence on the multipole number $\ell$.
 With our alternative formulation, we discover that the approximations derived in Refs.~\cite{Liang:2023ary,Liang:2024mex} are valid up to a cut-off at $\ell\sim \sqrt{1-v^2}\,kL$.
 Naively, a cut-off for $\ell\gtrsim kL$ is to be expected as the angular separation corresponding to the multipole number (roughly $\xi\sim 1/\ell$) is smaller than the typical features in the antenna response pattern (which is of the order of $1/kL$).
-Thus, multipoles higher than the cut-off do not contribute to the description of the antenna response. in Fig.~\ref{fig:antenna}, we show the antenna pattern for $v=\{0.8,1,1.2\}$.\footnote{We follow the procedure described in Ref.~\cite{Romano:2023zhb} with the antenna response modified to
+Thus, multipoles higher than the cut-off do not contribute to the description of the antenna response.
+See Fig.~\ref{fig:antenna} for the antenna pattern for $v=\{0.8,1,1.2\}$.\footnote{We follow the procedure described in Ref.~\cite{Romano:2023zhb} with the antenna response modified to

 The first term inside the parenthesis is the so-called redshift transfer function and the rest is called geometrical projection factors.
 The subscript $A$ refers to plus $+$ or cross $\times$ polarization.
 We thank B.~Allen for the suggestion to draw the antenna pattern.} At the end of the paper, we show that such cut-off reconciles the ORF of Refs.~\cite{Liang:2021bct,Liang:2023ary} with the autocorrelation value of Ref.~\cite{Cordes:2024oem}.